Introduction

 Will we share your Personal Data outside of the UK or EEA?

-Your personal data will not normally be transferred outside the European Economic Area.
-Where we transfer, store, and process your personal data outside of the UK or European Economic Area ("EEA") we will transfer any personal data to and from the EEA and UK on the basis of the adequacy decisions for the UK and EU.
+Your personal data will not normally be transferred outside the UK.
+Where we transfer, store, and process your personal data outside of the UK we will transfer any personal data to and from the UK on the basis of the adequacy decisions for the UK.
 Where this happens and the recipient country is not deemed inadequate by the UK Government, then we will use legally provided mechanisms to lawfully transfer data across borders.

 Retention

-We shall keep your personal data for as long as is necessary for a specific business purpose and in line with legal and regulatory requirements, our reporting obligations and ICO guidance.
+We shall keep your personal data for as long as is necessary for a specific business purpose and in line with legal and regulatory requirements and our reporting obligations.

-You have certain rights under data protection law, which are summarised below.
-You can exercise these by contacting our Data Protection Officer Stephen Coulter.
+You have certain rights under data protection law, which are summarised below, you can exercise these by contacting our Data Protection Officer using the details below.

-• You can seek to restrict our processing of your personal data, ask us to rectify any personal data we hold about you or object to us processing your personal data for the purposes stated above.
+- You can seek to restrict our processing of your personal data, ask us to rectify any personal data we hold about you or object to us processing your personal data.
+Note that these rights are not absolute and there may be reasons why we cannot process your request.

-• You have the right to access personal data held by us about you.
+- You have the right to access personal data held by us about you, and ask us to provide you with a copy of the personal data that we hold about you.

-• In certain circumstances you have the right to ask us to erase the personal data we hold about you.
+- In certain circumstances you have the right to ask us to erase the personal data we hold about you.
 We will consider any such request in line with UK GDPR.
-Please note this is not an absolute right and there may be circumstances where we choose not to delete all of the personal data we hold about you.
+Please note this is not an absolute right and there may be circumstances where we cannot delete all of the personal data we hold about you.

 Our website Sight Scotland may contain links to other websites.
 Please note that Sight Scotland has no control of websites outside our domain.
 The charity is not responsible for the protection and privacy of any sensitive information provided to a website linked to Sight Scotland.